BackofenLab/Cherri/README.md

 - m | model_file: set if a model created by train module should be used
 - mp | model_params: set path to feature file of new model if model_file is changed
 - st | use_structure: set 'off' if you want to disable structure, default 'on'
+- on | out_name: name for output dir instead of the current data
+- hf | hand_feat: if you want to start from hand curated feature files with pos and net data
+- j | number of jobs used for graph feature computation

 #### Output